TonySatura/image-gallery-cdk/README.md

 # CDK project for image-gallery-ng

-This IaC project is used to deploy the infrastructure for [ImageGalleryNg](https://github.com/TonySatura/image-gallery-ng)
+This IaC project is used to deploy the AWS infrastructure for [ImageGalleryNg](https://github.com/TonySatura/image-gallery-ng)

 ## Useful commands